The 9 Best Men’s Consignment Outlets for Cashing in on Old Clothes

 To qualify for resale, your items should meet the “three C’s” My Sister’s Closet originally set forth:

-- Cute (or, one could argue, “handsome” in this case): brand-name designer items, whether classic or trendy, that retail for at least $50
+- Cute (or, one could argue, “handsome” in this case): brand-name designer items, whether classic or trendy, that retail for at least $75

 - Clean: in like-new, ready-to-wear condition

 You can receive 45% of the item’s sale price in cash or 55% in store credit.
 Designer bags and jewelry, or anything that goes for more than $4,995, can net up to 70% in commission.

-6. Plato’s Closet
+7. Plato’s Closet

-7. Buffalo Exchange
+8. Buffalo Exchange

-Like Plato’s Closet, Buffalo Exchange buys acceptable items upfront and pays you 25% of the selling price in cash or store credit.
-You can either drop your items off at one of its physical locations or send them by prepaid UPS shipping.
+Like Plato’s Closet, Buffalo Exchange buys acceptable items upfront and pays you 25% of the selling price in cash or 50% in store credit.
+You can drop your items off at one of its physical locations — stores no longer allow selling by mail.